PaworD/OrderIt/README.md

-# store
+# Order Panel

-> Store - new era of shops!
+> Administrator panel for cafeteries and markets!

 ## Build Setup